 Because these API calls are not logged to Moesif, they do not count against your subscription’s event quota.
 As long as Moesif sees a portion of API traffic, Moesif automatically extrapolates original metrics so your reporting is accurate within an error of margin.

-Companies that have a limited budget for analytics, but have high-volume (millions or billions of API calls per day) will benefit the most from the cost reduction.
+Dynamic Sampling is available only on enterprise plans.
+Companies with high-volume APIs (millions or billions of API calls per day) stand the most to benefit from the cost savings from dynamic sampling.

 How sampling works

 With sampling Moesif only sees a portion of your API traffic based on behavioral rules you define which can be user behavior, their demographics, or other criteria.
 Because Moesif doesn’t see all traffic, you can save cost since you can use Moesif on a higher-volume API beyond your plan as sampled API calls do not count against your quota.
 For example, if your API usually sees 1 billion API calls per month, but you set the global sample rate to 10%, you only need a plan for 100 million events per month.
 Because Moesif has full knowledge of your sampling rules, the platform is intelligent enough to extrapolate what the true metrics should be.
 This means you’ll still have accurate reporting regardless of defined sample rates.